Question: Can timber floors be placed directly onto concrete floors?

 Answer: A floating floor is a floor that is placed by either clicking or gluing the boards together on an underlay foam cushion, generally 2mm to 3mm thick.
-The whole floor floats as one floor allowing for less distortion from movement such as expansion & contraction, today Floating is becoming the preferred way, however because of cheaper laminates, a portion of the public think that floating floors means a laminate floor, this of coarse is not true, if a quality floor has been laid well using the floating method, then you have a good product.
+The whole floor floats as one floor allowing for less distortion from movement such as expansion & contraction, today Floating is becoming the preferred way, however because of cheaper laminates, a portion of the public think that floating floors means a laminate floor, this, of course, is not true, if a quality floor has been laid well using the floating method, then you have a good product.

 Question: What does pre-finished mean?

 Answer Pre-finished Engineered Timber Flooring is a floor that has been made using natural timber to reconstruct the floor.
-Pre-finished floors are made in a factory production line, and mostly are coated with superior Ultra Violet quick drying lacquers, good quality floors will have seven or more coats of lacquer applied, most companies are today using the latest technology in coatings by applying “aluminum Oxide with Ceramic” as a final coating to give additional wear protection to the floor, the aluminum and ceramic, make the floor much stronger and wear less under normal traffic, that’s why quality floor companies can offer from 15 to 25 years wear surface guarantees.
+Pre-finished floors are made in a factory production line, and mostly are coated with superior Ultra Violet quick-drying lacquers, good quality floors will have seven or more coats of lacquer applied, most companies are today using the latest technology in coatings by applying “aluminium Oxide with Ceramic” as a final coating to give additional wear protection to the floor, the aluminium and ceramic, make the floor much stronger and wear less under normal traffic, that’s why quality floor companies can offer from 15 to 25 years wear surface guarantees.
 See Pamphlet for more info.
 A pre-finished floor is also “ready to lay” and ready to walk on, making it a much quicker option in today’s sophisticated market.

 Today Timber is cut from forests that are carefully managed, to ensure continued resources for future generations.

-A fact from the USA Forest Services Figures show that: “Almost twice as much timber is added each year through new growth as it is harvested, additionally there is more timber standing today than there was 50 years ago.”
+A fact from the USA Forest Services Figures shows that: “Almost twice as much timber is added each year through new growth as it is harvested, additionally there is more timber standing today than there was 50 years ago.”